-- ✓ A reasonable standard of emergency escape lighting has been provided. - ✓ Emergency lighting extends beyond the final exit so that persons can reach a place of safety. - Emergency lighting illuminates escape routes, exits, corridors, hazards or obstructions, changes in floor level, signs, fire alarm call points and firefighting equipment. - Routine checks are carried out in accordance with the appropriate standard to which the system conforms ie daily, monthly, 6 monthly and annual checks. - ✓ There are adequate records of maintenance kept on file.
+- ✓ A reasonable standard of emergency escape lighting has been provided. - Emergency lighting extends beyond the final exit so that persons can reach a place of safety. - Emergency lighting illuminates escape routes, exits, corridors, hazards or obstructions, changes in floor level, signs, fire alarm call points and firefighting equipment. - Routine checks are carried out in accordance with the appropriate standard to which the system conforms ie daily, monthly, 6 monthly and annual checks. - ✓ There are adequate records of maintenance kept on file.

-Documentation in the form of the most recent annual inspection has been seen as part of this assessment to demonstrate that monthly testing of the emergency lighting system is taking place (15/07/2024).
+Documentation in the form of the most recent Ongo personnel walk arounds has been seen as part of this assessment to demonstrate that monthly testing of the emergency lighting system is taking place place.
 Ongo have confirmed that it is their policy for their trained personnel to test emergency lighting monthly during their monthly safety inspection and that this is monitored and managed to ensure that monthly checks take place consistently.
+It is inspected annually by an electrical contractor and the last date was 20/02/2024.